-One of the most common culprits of inhalant allergies is the dust mite.
-These sightless, eight legged arthropods are invisible to the naked eye, but they are common houseguests in temperate to sub tropical climates.
+One of the most common culprits of inhalant allergies is dust mites.
+These sightless, eight-legged arthropods are invisible to the naked eye, but they are common houseguests in temperate to subtropical climates.
 Although called dust mites they enjoy dining out on human skin and mould.
 They are a significant cause of allergic rhinitis, allergic asthma and can also be responsible for dermatitis.
 It is estimated that 30% of us react to them 1.

 Because these critters are co-habiting with you, it makes it very difficult to avoid exposure altogether.
 Aside from relocating to cooler, drier climates, there are some things you can do to reduce their population in your home.

 Dust mites absorb their water from the air, and if the relative humidity is below 50%, they will die of thirst within 5-11 days.
 Higher humidity also creates optimal growing conditions for mould.
 Mould is a food source for mites and mould spores can also be an allergen themselves 2.

 In temperate, subtropical and tropical areas the humidity is often well above 50%.
 This can be controlled by using air conditioners with dehumidification systems or portable dehumidifiers; however, these need to be running continuously to have a real impact, so this may not be a practical or affordable solution.